lassoid/active_fields/README.md

 - `size_too_long` (args: `count`): Triggered when the size of an array _Active Field_ value exceeds the allowed maximum.
 - `duplicate`: Triggered when an enum array _Active Field_ contains duplicate elements.

-For an example, refer to the [locales file](https://github.com/lassoid/active_fields/blob/main/spec/dummy/config/locales/en.yml).
+For an example, refer to the [locale file](https://github.com/lassoid/active_fields/blob/main/spec/dummy/config/locales/en.yml).

 ## Current Restrictions